freebirdjs/freebird-rpc/README.md

 ## Overview

-This module is a transportation with WebSocket protocol, which is used to be RPC interface of freebird framework.
-It provide methods to create RPC client and RPC server for real-time remote communication.
-RPC server can be registered to freebird framework, so it can transmit the message of freebird to RPC client.
-And the RPC client is provide for front-end webapp developers, giva a chance to them to communicate with freebird.
+This module is a transportation with WebSocket protocol, which is used by the RPC interface of freebird framework.
+It provides methods to create RPC client and RPC server for real-time remote communications.
+The RPC server should be registered to freebird framework to be able to transmit freebird messages to RPC client (e.g., the web browser).
+And the RPC client is provided for webapp to be able to communicate with freebird.

 See [Overview](https://github.com/freebirdjs/freebird-rpc/wiki#Overview) on the Wiki for details.